phelipetls/blog/content/_index.md

 # About

-I have a background in Economics (mostly Econometrics), which got me interested in programming so much to the point that I wish I could break into the industry someday.
+I have a background in Economics (mostly Econometrics), which got me interested in R and programming later, in general.
+Today I wish to break into the industry somehow.

-Most of my experience has been with Python, R and VBA for data analytics and academic stuff, but I've developing an interest in web development so I'm studying CSS, JavaScript, databases etc.
+Most of my experience has been with Python, R and VBA for data analytics and academic stuff, but I've developing an interest in web development too lately, so I'm studying CSS, JavaScript, databases etc.

+Also, this site is built with a framework for static site generator called Hugo.